Music (MA), Music Education Concentration

 - Letters of Recommendation: Two.

-Auditions for Music Applicants
+Interviews for Graduate Music Applicants

 The 32-hour program offers small classes, individualized attention, and fieldwork in your own classroom.
 The program also fosters a balance of theory and practice to nurture musical maturity, reflective teaching practice and educational leadership.
 Graduate students may participate in large and small ensembles for credit or non-credit.
 Participation is subject to the ensemble director’s approval.
 A field project is the capstone experience in this program.
 Each student identifies a problematic issue within their own classroom and designs an action research project addressing the issue.
 Students working on their field project have ongoing support from a faculty mentor.